Belgian State Bond overlooking the atomium

 Partly due to the economies of scale and lack of active management costs, ETFs are a cheap way of investing.

 Want to learn about passive investing through ETFs?
 Read our beginner's guide, and learn how to buy your first ETF.
-Curvo co-founder also wrote a book on the topic, De hangmatbelegger.
+Curvo co-founder Yoran also wrote a book on the topic, De hangmatbelegger.

 Tax efficient